mrouhi13/thiswayyoufools/_posts/how-to-add-extra-fields-to-m2m-relations-in-django.md

 Introduction
 ------------
-In Django, if you need to create a many-to-many relation you must use `ManyToManyField` for this purpose and Django automatically generate an intermediary model and everything is okay.
-But what we do if we want to add extra fields to the intermediary model in Django?
+In Django, if you need to create a many-to-many relation, you must use `ManyToManyField` for this purpose and Django automatically generate an intermediary model, and everything is okay.
+But what do we do to add extra fields to the intermediary model in Django?

 ---
 > **Note**
-> This tutorial based on Django 2.\*
+> This tutorial is based on Django 2.\*

 What's the problem?
 -------------------
-If you have worked with relational databases in your projects certainly familiar with table relations like one-to-many, one-to-one and, many-to-many.
+If you have worked with relational databases in your projects undoubtedly familiar with table relations like one-to-many, one-to-one, and many-to-many.
 Here we will talk about the third one, many-to-many.
-The M2M relations are made of an intermediate table, which is generally related to the Primary Key (PK)s of the tables involved.
-If you want directly to design your database, you can easily create required indexes and add PK fields to it and then add extra fields if you need.
-But in Django, if you need to create a many-to-many relation you must add a `ManyToManyField` to your model and Django automatically generate an intermediary model and manage the relationship.
-But what we do if we want to add extra fields to the intermediary model in Django?
+The M2M relations are made by an intermediate table generally related to the Primary Key (PK)s of the tables involved.
+If you want to design your database directly, you can easily create required indexes, add PK fields to it, and add extra fields if needed.
+But in Django, if you need to create a many-to-many relation, you must add a `ManyToManyField` to your model, and Django automatically generates an intermediary model and manage the relationship.
+But what do we do to add extra fields to the intermediary model in Django?

 How to solve the problem?
 -------------------------
 Django officially has a simple solution for this situation.
-Just with one f\*\*king attribute.
-Here I try clear this solution with a practical example.
+Just with one word.
+Here I clarify this solution with a practical example.
 Let's go...

 **Example:**
-We have an application that business owners can add their business to it and send a request to their own customer and get feedback.
+We have an application that business owners can add their business to send a request to their customers and get feedback.
 This is our models.py:

 `models.py`
 ----------